truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/InstallWGEasyApp.md

 To specify allowed IP addresses, click **Add** to the right of **Allowed IPs** for each IP address you want to enter.
 If you do not specify allowed IPs, the application uses 0.0.0.0/0.

-To specify environment variables, click **Add** to the right of **WG-Easy Environment** for each environment variable you want to add.
+To specify environment variables, click **Add** to the right of **WG Easy Environment** for each environment variable you want to add.

 {{< expand "Environment Variables" "v" >}}
 {{< truetable >}}